This page provides answers to common COVID-19 questions for Montclair State University employees and supervisors.

 Yes, employees may receive a COVID-19 test during working hours.
 Employees must make arrangements with their supervisor.

-The University closed and is being held remote on the date I was scheduled to receive my COVID-19 test.
+The University is closed or all classes and services are being held remotely on the date I was scheduled to receive my COVID-19 test.
 Am I still required to submit a test for that week?

 What are acceptable documents for proof of COVID-19 vaccination?